At King William Street CE Primary School we aim for all children to:

 - make rich connections across maths and other curriculum areas.

 Our mathematics lessons are based on the National Curriculum programmes of study and we use CanDo maths club to ensure small steps progression.
 Our DUO (Do It, Use It and Own It) approach is the vehicle through which we challenge all pupils within the expected year group of the curriculum.
+We block teach against a small steps framework so that learning is slowly built up over time.
+We then cycle back to prior learning during Maths on Track and whole class use it lessons.

 These activities are designed to increase the children’s fluency in maths.
-They are straight forward questions which include opportunities to address misconceptions or draw on prior learning
+They are straight forward questions which include opportunities to address misconceptions or draw on prior learning.

 These tasks involve problem solving.
 Problem solving skills, including word problems and empty box questions, are taught explicitly within maths lessons as well as within DUO activities.
 We regularly teach whole class use it lessons where the children are presented with a range of problems and they need to identity which skill is needed to solve that problem.
 These problems come from the full breadth of the curriculum.